 Sairek gulped, glancing back at the demon, then towards her.
 “Y-Yeah… Varhi didn’t object which is why I did it, but Cyial—!”

-“That’s so very kind and selfless of you to do.
-Really, I applaud your empathy.
-I consider myself a fair leader, Prince of Ceareste, however, I think you will find I am not so… generous or caring as you are.
+"Now, Prince, I do consider myself a fair leader, however, I think you will find I am not so… generous or caring as you seem to be.
 Being a fair leader does not make me a benevolent one.
 After all, you did say you will be signing the contract as a group, so I’m not just picking a random ‘citizen’ of yours.”
 Eseras said, wearing a wicked smile on her face.
 “The contract has already been signed, so refusal to cooperate with the terms now would mean abolishing the contract, and thus, I would take my reward of your stake.”
 Eseras cautioned as the table began to descend back into the floor, as well as the contract.
 “Really, I am being generous to you.
-A demon child at most only sells for five thousand seru.
+A demon child slave at most only sells for five thousand seru.
 I consider that much less profitable in commercial value than that of a hard-working human such as a young mercenary who, from his record, makes sure he always gets the job done, importance to the investigation aside...”

 Sairek clenched his teeth, gripping his staff extremely tight.
 His form shook, glaring at Kior’s Prime Minister with newfound ire.